 When everything is perfect, place your order and wait for your photo calendar to arrive!
 Minted usually ships items very quickly.
 I received our calendars about a week after I ordered them.
 (Perfect if you’re doing this last minute, like I usually do…)

 The girls were so excited to see what photos I’d picked for this year.
 I can’t wait to hang our beautiful new calendars on the wall—and share them with Grandma and Grandpa!

 Tip: make your calendars and holiday cards at the same time, while you’ve got all the photos picked and uploaded!

 I received our photo calendars in exchange for this post; all opinions expressed are my own.
-This post contains affiliate links.
+This post contains affiliate links; as an Amazon Associate, I earn from qualifying purchases.
 Our calendar cover photo was taken by Memotime Photography in New Westminster, BC.